blahajjessie/kakaw/api-docs/interface/server-socket.md

 Every time a player completes an action (join, answer) the host is sent this message It will contain a player id and username that has completed the most recent action.

-This may be sent many times rapidly on the case of a host just conneccting.
+This may be sent many times rapidly on the case of a host just connecting.

 Fields:
 - `id` (userId): the player's user ID